-We talked to Frederic Gomer, Co-Founder and Managing Partner of B2G Consulting which is one of the global leaders in supply chain consulting and here is what he said about it.
+How Frederic Gomer, Co-Founder and Managing Partner of B2G Consulting is offering supply chain consulting through creative solutions and strategies.

 First of all, how are you and your family doing in these COVID-19 times?